SixTones: 2011–2015: Pre-group formation

 Years later, when SixTones talked about their group formation, they revealed that many of the members were planning to quit their agency at that point.
 Shintaro Morimoto was planning to return to his studies to obtain a teaching license after graduating from high school.
 Yugo Kochi, Taiga Kyomoto and Juri Tanaka were considering their futures, too.
-SixTones also revealed that during the that stagnant period, the members were brought back together by Jesse, who had expressed the desire to work together as six once again.
+SixTones also revealed that during the that inactive period, the members were brought back together by Jesse, who had expressed the desire to work together as six once again.

 2015: Formation of official unit, SixTones

 In The Shounen Club episode broadcast in January 2015, the six members together performed a cover of Hell No by KAT-TUN.
 This was the first performance together as six on the show after a two-year gap.

 In April 2015, five of the members, excluding Taiga Kyomoto, performed in the Johnny's Ginza 2015 shows.
 Taiga Kyomoto was in the Elizabeth musical at that time and could not join the show.
 In order to announce their group name as Six, Taiga Kyomoto rushed over from the Imperial Theatre to the Theatre Creation on 1 May 2015, where the Six members announced their formation as SixTones.

-The group name was later changed to SixTones and read as Stones and officially announced in Shounen Club on 10 June 2015.
-In September 2015, SixTones starred as the main casts in the Shounentachi ~Sekai no Yume ga...
-Senso wo Shiranai Kodomotachi~ musical for the first time, together with Snow Man.
+The group name was later changed to SixTones and read as Stones and officially announced in Shounen Club on June 10, 2015.
+In September 2015, SixTones starred as the main casts in the Boys: Dream of The World...Children Who Don't Know War musical for the first time, together with Snow Man.
 They performed their first two original songs, Kono Hoshi No HIKARI and BE CRAZY, in the Shounentachi musical.

-2016
+2016–2019: Pre-debut

-SixTones held concerts as part of Johnny's Ginza 2016 from 27 to 30 May 2016.
-In September 2016, SixTones starred as the main cast in the Shounentachi ~Kikippatsu!~ musical for the second time, together with Snow Man.
+SixTones held concerts as part of Johnny's Ginza 2016 from May 27 to 30, 2016.
+In September 2016, SixTones starred as the main cast in The Boys, Crisis! musical for the second time, together with Snow Man.